 Great care goes into selecting the appropriate stud dog for our girls.
 All clearances for both parents will be available, including OFA for eyes, hips and elbows, EIC for Exercise Induced Collapse (this applies to hunting dogs) and a number of other important genetic tests.

-For a decade we have utilized Dr. Carmen L. Battaglia’s Early Neurological Stimulation techniques, with each litter -- including "extra early socialization".
+We have utilized Dr. Carmen L. Battaglia’s Early Neurological Stimulation techniques for over a decade, with special focus on "extra early socialization".
 From Day Three to Day Sixteen, use of these techniques help develop a well-balanced puppy with life skills to aid him in handling stressful and unknown situations.
 (Tests show that pups deprived of stimulation and interaction during early development are less able to cope, adjust, and, later on, adapt to situations as adults.)
 In addition, every day we spend special one-on-one time with each pup, from the time they are born.

 Each pup is held and played with daily as babies and all play in our yard when they are older and able to move around.
 They meet new people of all ages and are exposed to varied stimuli of all sorts.
 From the third week of life until they are at least 8 weeks old (when they go to their new homes) we also utilize procedures from Puppy Culture.
 This extends the pups' learning and maturation in important ways.